Character education: Western philosophy

-History of character education in U.S. schools

-The colonial period
+The American colonial period

 As common schools spread throughout the colonies, the moral education of children was taken for granted.
 Formal education had a distinctly moral and religion emphasis.
 In the Christian tradition, it is believed that humans are flawed at birth (original sin), requiring salvation through religious means: teaching, guidance and supernatural rituals.
 This belief in America, originally heavily populated by Protestant immigrants, creates a situation of a-priori assumption that humans are morally deficient by nature and that preemptive measures are needed to develop children into acceptable members of society: home, church and school.

-Character education in school in the United States began with the circulation of the New England Primer.
+Character education in schools in the early United States began with the circulation of the New England Primer.
 Besides rudimentary instruction in reading, it was filled with Biblical quotes, prayers, catechisms and religiously charged moral exhortations.
 Typical is this short verse from the 1777 edition: